edithatogo/mars/docs/IMPLEMENTATION_COMPLETE_CELEBRATION.md

 - **Advanced Cross-Validation**: Multiple CV strategies and nested CV *(experimental)* ✅
 - **Additional GLM Families**: Gamma, Tweedie, and Inverse Gaussian regression *(experimental)* ✅

 *Note: These experimental features are provided as proof-of-concept implementations and may require further refinement for production use.
-The core pymars functionality is fully production-ready.*
+The core mars functionality is fully production-ready.*

 ## 🏁 Final Verification Status